 Our democracy rests on public policymaking that is fully informed, transparent, and equitable.
 We transfer our experience as former policy makers, designers, and implementers to partner with policy leaders and community change groups.
 Our public policy reports, research, and data advance innovative ways to solve pressing community problems in the pursuit of community justice and racial equity.

 Public Land for the People.
 As part of the Housing Equity plan for the City of Oakland led by DISJ's Margaretta Lin, UC Berkeley Goldman School of Public Policy's Carlos MacGregor Villarreal analyzed the City of Oakland's available land for affordable housing.
 Click here for Carlos' Report.
 At the same time, UC Berkeley City Planning student Carline Au mapped all publicly owned land in Oakland.
 Click here for Carline's Report.
 Based upon their combined research, there are close to 50 publicly owned vacant or underutilized parcels that the City's Housing Element identified as suitable for housing development, which could produce over 7,300 new housing units.
+Out of these 50 parcels, 36 were owned by the City of Oakland and could produce over 3,600 housing units.
+See here for the full list of parcels.
 During Oakland's worst housing crisis, with a 63% increase in rents since 2014, escalated evictions, and the explosion of new homelessness, we believe that the City of Oakland should utilize public land for building affordable housing, including low-cost housing innovations, rather than selling public land to market developers.
 As of December 2017, there are over 20,000 market rate housing units under construction or in the pipeline, compared to less than 1,500 affordable units.
 Stay tuned for more policy justice research and analysis as we support people powered organizing for a transformative public land policy in Oakland!

 Saving Homes Today: Immediate Anti-Displacement Solutions for the Alameda County Housing Bond.
 DISJ's Urban Justice Design Project designed anti-displacement strategies for the Alameda County $580 million Affordable Housing Bond, Measure A1, including a $45 million Home Preservation Fund to save the homes of struggling elderly homeowners, based upon a pilot program DISJ Principal, Margaretta Lin created at the City of Oakland.
 Once the Bond was approved by voters, DISJ and the Our Beloved Community Action Network successfully advocated for County funds once used for affordable housing development to be redeployed for anti-displacement safety net services.
 Report co-authors are UC Berkeley graduate students Megan Calpin, MPH & MCP, and Zoe Roller, MCP.
 Click here to view the full Report.